AminAbdisamad/cityPopulationchart/README.md

 # Population by city

-A simple program that displays the most populated cities in somalia.
+A simple JS program that displays the most populated cities in somalia.
 I have used apexcharts API to display it. the sample data I used was published on world population review website.

 API <a href="https://apexcharts.com/">ApexCharts</a>